a1exandr0/WBC_classification/README.md

 # WBC_classification

 In this project I've tested different CNN techniques and models on [this](http://users.cecs.anu.edu.au/~hrezatofighi/Data/Leukocyte%20Data.htm) white blood cell images dataset.
+## Note
+Skip results whre featurewise norm was used, there was an error in code.

 ## Structure